ednelson89/session-clocks/README.md

 # rollover-clock

 This is a workout session clock that progresses through pre-planned workouts for 3 different rooms.
 It also provides sound signals at the 13:30 mark and 15:00 mark.
-The pre-planned workouts are created in the sister-app, session-planner, which can be found at session-planner.chimeracrosstraining.com, or at github.
+The pre-planned workouts are created in the sister-app, session-planner, which can be found at session-planner.chimeracrosstraining.com, or at https://github.com/ednelson89/session-planner.

 ## Project Setup